monsterkodi/kode/readme.md

 While my first CoffeeScript clone [**koffee**](http://github.com/monsterkodi/koffee) is backwards compatible with CoffeeScript v1, I don't intend to do the same with **kode**, but converting coffee to kode shouldn't be too painful.

-## Future plans

-Fix

-- error messages
-- ? operator : precedence
-- sourcemaps

-Since I will most likely be the only person using **kode**, it's probably wise to ditch the stuff I don't need:
+Stuff I rarely used and therefore didn't bother to re-implement:

 - REPL
-- *cake* / *kake*
+- *cake*
-- literal coffeescript / ▸doc macro
+- literal coffeescript
 - `unless`  `until` `or=` `by` ...
 - `when` outside of `switch`
 - wrapper code
-- **koffee** macros in general
 - string interpolation in object keys
 - implicitly returning arrays if last expression is a loop

-This is what I would like to add instead:
+# Future plans

 - native tests
+- error messages
+- sourcemaps
 - use `is` for `instanceof`/`typeof`
+- ? operator : precedence
 - `include` keyword to merge source files
-- native `dbg`  `assert`  `profile` instead of macros
+- `dbg`  `assert`  `profile` keywords
 - `profile` in same scope
 - `await`?